gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/gamepad.md

 #### Pairing via Bluetooth {#pairing_via_bluetooth}

 Install `{{Pkg|bluez}}`{=mediawiki} and `{{Pkg|bluez-utils}}`{=mediawiki}.
-Make sure bluetooth is working by following the first five steps of [Bluetooth#Pairing](Bluetooth#Pairing "Bluetooth#Pairing"){.wikilink} and leave the bluetoothctl command running, then turn on the controller by pressing the middle \'PS\' button(all 4 leds should be blinking quickly
-\~4 hz) and connect to your computer using usb.
+Make sure bluetooth is working by following the first five steps of [Bluetooth#Pairing](Bluetooth#Pairing "wikilink") and leave the bluetoothctl command running, then turn on the controller by pressing the middle \'PS\' button(all 4 leds should be blinking quickly \~4 hz) and connect to your computer using usb.
 Lastly, type yes in the bluetoothctl prompt when asked
 \'`{{ic|Authorize service 00001124-0000-1000-8000-00805f9b34fb (yes/no)}}`{=mediawiki}\'.

 ```{=mediawiki}